tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 3.1.6 =
+= 3.2.4 =
-* Improvement: readme changes to comply with the WordPress.org plugin guidelines.
+* Critical bug fix: conflict with URLs from Jetpack, Cloudinary and maybe others.